Skip to main content

 Other primary cellular immunodeficiencies

 Some patients with less common cellular immunodeficiencies may have severe immunodeficiency with early onset and significant morbidity and mortality, while others have only mild problems.
-Patients with these types of deficiencies have some defect in their T-cell (cellular) immune system, resulting in a different spectrum of infection problems than those individuals with typical antibody deficiency.
+Patients with these types of deficiencies have some defect in their T cell (cellular) immune system, resulting in a different spectrum of infection problems than those individuals with typical antibody deficiency.
 These include deep-seated bacterial infections, viral and fungal infections, tuberculosis, and other mycobacterial infections.
 Cellular immunodeficiencies are usually more difficult to treat and may need cellular reconstitution via hematopoietic stem cell transplantation or, perhaps, gene therapy.

 This page contains general medical and/or legal information that cannot be applied safely to any individual case.
 Medical and/or legal knowledge and practice can change rapidly.
 Therefore, this page should not be used as a substitute for professional medical and/or legal advice.
+Additionally, links to other resources and websites are shared for informational purposes only and should not be considered an endorsement by the Immune Deficiency Foundation.

 Adapted from the IDF Patient & Family Handbook for Primary Immunodeficiency Diseases, Sixth Edition